Wrist Pain From Lifting: All Your Questions Answered

 First, the quick answer.

-Wrist pain from lifting is caused primarily by wrong form or technique during workouts.
-If you don’t stick to the “rules of engagement” for your workout, you might twist your wrists it to too much stress which then causes pain.
+Wrist pain from lifting is caused primarily by doing more volume or load than you are used to, or by incorrect technique during workouts.
+If you don’t stick to the to the correct movement performance for your workout, you might twist your wrists to too much stress which causes pain.

 Now for the long answer, we’ll look deeper into what might cause wrist pain and how you can treat it.